thatsus/laravel-better-bind/README.md

 But no 'animal' element is in the params, so Laravel will new up an `Animal` object to do the job.
 There will be no test failure.

-Using BetterBind, the missing value will be detected and the test will fail.
+Using Better Bind, the missing value will be detected and the test will fail.

 If you _want_ Laravel to fill in a new `Animal` object itself, you can add `->ignoreParameters('animal')`.